 Of course I clicked.
 Wouldn’t any pasta lover?

 But what I wasn’t expecting an article about climate change.
 According to The Daily Beast – and writer Mark Hertsgaard – if we don’t start acting to stop climate change, the first victim of global warming could be spaghetti bolognaise.

 Pasta is made from wheat, and a large, growing body of scientific studies and real-world observations suggest that wheat will be hit especially hard as temperatures rise and storms and drought intensify in the years ahead.

-Three grains—wheat, corn, and rice—account for most of the food humans consume.
-All three are already suffering from climate change, but wheat stands to fare the worst in the years ahead, for it is the grain most vulnerable to high temperatures.
-That spells trouble not only for pasta but also for bread, the most basic food of all.
-(Pasta is made from the durum variety of wheat, while bread is generally made from more common varieties, such as red spring.)
+Wheat corn and rice are already suffering from climate change, but wheat stands to fare the worst in the years ahead, for it is the grain most vulnerable to high temperatures.
+That spells trouble not only for pasta but bread.

 “Wheat is a cool-season crop.
 High temperatures are negative for its growth and quality, no doubt about it,” says Frank Manthey, a professor at North Dakota State University who advises the North Dakota Wheat Commission.
 Already, a mere 1 degree Fahrenheit of global temperature rise over the past 50 years has caused a 5.5 percent decline in wheat production compared to what would have occurred in the absence of global warming, according to a study published by David Lobell, a professor at Stanford University’s Center on Food Security and the Environment.